gemini-hlsw/gpp-client/docs/source/client.rst

 Client
 ======

-The main entry point for interacting with the Gemini Program Platform (GPP) GraphQL API.
+The main entry point for interacting with GPP.

 This client manages: